rita-garcia/unicanterbury-python-swap2/_sources/ps-post.rst

    Finish writing the code to swap the values in x and y (so that x ends up with y's initial value and y ends up with x's initial value).
    ~~~~

+   # set the initial values of x and y
    x = 6
    y = 2